stephencweiss/stephencharlesweiss.com/content/list/reading-list.md

 1. _Throwing Rocks at the Google Bus: How Growth Became the Enemy of Prosperity_ by Douglas Rushkoff
 1. _Revenge of Analog_ by David Sax
 1. _Powers of Two: The Essence of Innovation in Creative Pairs_ by Joshua Wolk Shenk
+1. _The Creative Habit: Learn It and Use It for Life_ by Twyla Tharp
 1. _Sex Object_ by Jessica Valenti
 1. _The XX Factor: How the Rise of Working Women Has Created a Far Less Equal World_ by Alison Wolf, Chrystia Freeland